gderoo/self_driving_car/Project 2 - Traffic Sign Classifier/writeup_report.md

 ![alt text][tilt]

-**Grey:** We originally decided to convert the images to grayscale to reduce the computation, limit overfitting.
-This could be forgotten later down, since we ended up increase the size of the model.
+**Grey:** We add originally decided to convert the images to grayscale to reduce the computation, limit overfitting.
+But we ended up increasing the size of the model.

 **Histogram Equalization:** we used histogram equalization described [here](https://en.wikipedia.org/wiki/Histogram_equalization) to correct for the strong variation in contrast.
+We applied a similar concept to the RGB image, but there is a potential color deformation which needs to be investigated.

 ![alt text][grey]